parveenkrraina/essilor-databricks-associate/Day-7/Lab-01.md

 **Why:** Enables compliance monitoring, troubleshooting, and validation of security settings.**

 **Action:** Audit logs are accessed via Admin Console or your cloud provider.
 Validate row-level security:

+**Explanation:** This ensures that only authorized users can access sensitive data, fulfilling compliance and privacy requirements.

 ```python
 # Query as analyst (or test with different users)